-China asks US for talks, liaison to defuse trade tensions
+China looks to defuse trade tensions, asks US for talks

 BEIJING (AP) — President Xi Jinping’s top economic adviser told U.S. business leaders in Washington that China hopes the White House will revive high-level dialogue on economic disputes and name a new chief liaison to defuse mounting trade tensions, a person briefed on the matter said.

-The adviser, Liu He, said he will take charge of reform efforts this month and wants a list of U.S. demands for what China could do to ease tensions, according to the person, who requested anonymity to discuss a confidential meeting.
+The adviser, Liu He, said he will take charge of reform efforts this month and wants a list of U.S. demands for what China can do to ease tensions, according to the person, who requested anonymity to discuss a confidential meeting.

 Liu was speaking at an event with executives including former Treasury Secretary Hank Paulson and the CEOs of JP Morgan Chase and chipmaker Qualcomm.

-The requests were part of the conciliatory message that Liu was tasked with bringing this week to the United States, China’s largest trading partner.
-Instead, his trip was overshadowed by President Donald Trump’s Thursday announcement of new tariffs on steel and aluminum imports.
+The requests were part of the conciliatory message that Liu was tasked with bringing this past week to the United States, China’s largest trading partner.
+Instead, his trip was overshadowed by President Donald Trump’s announcement Thursday of new tariffs on steel and aluminum imports.

 Most Read Business Stories